Shelve all Your Worries Here!

 Lower Farm is in the tiny village of Shelve in the Shropshire Hills Area of Outstanding Natural Beauty

-This 21st century conversion from a cow byre (See inside) is a cosy and stylish holiday cottage hideaway for two people in the heart of the Shropshire Hills AONB.
+This 21st century conversion from a cow byre (Take a tour around) is a cosy and stylish holiday cottage hideaway for two people in the heart of the Shropshire Hills AONB.

 This comfortable holiday cottage provides the ideal location for a peaceful, relaxing break surrounded by the the Shropshire Hills Area of Outstanding Beauty (look around)

 Prices & Availability